Jeet-ux-ux/Number-guessing-game/README.md

-# Number-Guessing-Game
+# Number Guessing Game

-A simple Python number guessing game.
+A simple Python game where the user guesses a random number.

+## Technologies Used
+- Python